wenzel-lab/flow-microscopy-platform/README.md

 You're free to fork the project and enhance it.
 If you have any suggestions to improve it or add any additional functions make a pull-request or [open an issue](https://github.com/wenzel-lab/flow-microscopy-platform/issues/new).
 For interactions in our team and with the community applies the [GOSH Code of Conduct](https://openhardware.science/gosh-2017/gosh-code-of-conduct/).

+## Team

++ Project initiators:
+    - Tobias Wenzel @MakerTobey
+    - Christie Nel @Cyberius
+    - Pierre Padilla-Huamantinco @biodotpe
+    - Matias Hurtado @matiashl27
++ Contributors:
+    - Eduardo Honeyman

 ## License

-[CERN OHL 2W](LICENSE) © Tobias Wenzel, Christie Nel, Eduardo Honeyman, Matías Hurtado and Pierre Padilla-Huamantinco.
+[CERN OHL 2W](LICENSE) © Tobias Wenzel, Christie Nel, Eduardo Honeyman, Matías Hurtado, and Pierre Padilla-Huamantinco.
 This project is Open Source Hardware - please acknowledge us when using the hardware or sharing modifications.

+## Funding

+This work is part of funded projects granted to T.W. from ANID FONDECYT Iniciacion 11200666, the Chang Zuckerberg Initiative project ‘Latin American Hub for Bioimaging Through Open Hardware’, and CIFAR.
+Our team is also grateful for the additional funding and resources provided by the [Institute for Biological and Medical Engineering](https://ingenieriabiologicaymedica.uc.cl/en/).